rburhum/arcgis-ogr/README.md

 We ask that you please contribute any modifications back if you are kind enough to make modifications, but you are not forced to.

 ## Download / Ready to use Binaries
- <a href="https://dl.dropbox.com/u/4779803/gdal-ogrplugin/ogr_plugin_release_v0.3.zip">You can find experimental binaries here.</a> I have not *yet* created an installer, so please try these out and let me know how it works for you.
+ <a href="https://dl.dropbox.com/u/4779803/gdal-ogrplugin/ogr_plugin_release_v0.4.zip">You can find experimental binaries here.</a> They are known to work on ArcGIS 10.1.

+To use them:
+* Download and unzip file to any folder on your system.
+* In ArcMap: Click on Customize->Toolbars->Customize...
+* Click on "Add From File"
+* Choose OGRPlugin.tlb
+* If succesful you will see a new "Add OGR Layer" command that was added.
+Drag it to a toolbar...
+* Enjoy.

 ## User Information (for Developer information see below)